 In addition, if your pregnancy is classified as high- risk due to a history of a chronic condition, you will be referred to the appropriate Chronic Disease Management Programme, for example: the HIV, asthma, diabetes, or hypertension programmes.
-Your treating doctor can apply for additional high-risk maternity benefits.
+Your treating doctor can apply for additional high- risk maternity benefits.
 An Ambulatory Prescribed Minimum Benefit (PMB) form is used to apply for high-risk maternity benefits.
-To apply for additional high-risk maternity benefits (i.e., additional service, such as extra consultations, pathology or radiology tests), you and your treating doctor must complete sections A, B, D and E on the PMB form.
+To apply for additional high-risk maternity benefits (i.e., additional service, such as extra consultations, pathology or radiology tests).
 The PMB application form must be accompanied by a letter of motivation and other supporting information detailing your maternity risk condition.
 The application and motivation will be reviewed, and the decision will be communicated to you and your healthcare practitioner.